GrafBlutwurst/portable_dev_env/README.md

 You might want to modify
 .zshrc to include path variables to anything you want.
 Also don't forget to enable modules there if you install any additionally
-.init.el for your emacs needs
-bootstrap.sh to update versions of software as needed and install new ones
+.init.el for your emacs needs.
+Note current KeyBinds are for a swiss-german keyboards. bootstrap.sh to update versions of software as needed and install new ones

 I have made the expirience that the VM hangs hard or flickers after provisioning you might need to reboot it.